tmtsoftware/sampleMCSAndPK/README.md

 # sampleMCSAndPK
-sample mcs and pk assemblies
+sample mcs and pk assemblies using csw 0.6.0